1970 Atlantic hurricane season: Tropical Storm Felice

 On September 12, a tropical depression developed from an upper-level trough just south of Abaco Islands.
 Without significant intensification, the system crossed the Florida Keys and entered the Gulf of Mexico.
 Felice remained a disorganized storm for its entire duration, plagued by dry air, a lack of deep thunderstorm activity, and an ill-defined center of circulation.
 However, early on September 16, the cyclone peaked with maximum sustained winds of 70 mph (110 km/h) and a minimum barometric pressure of 997 mbar.
 Felice tracked northwestward and brushed southern Louisiana on September 15, before making landfall near Galveston, Texas, later that day.
-Once ashore, Felice quickly deteriorated as it recurved into the central United States, dissipating on September 17.
+Once ashore, Felice quickly deteriorated as it recurved into the central United States, dissipating on September 18.
 While over southeastern Oklahoma, however, its remnants still closely resembled a formidable tropical cyclone.

 In advance of the cyclone, officials advised residents in vulnerable communities to evacuate their homes, and temporary storm shelters were established.
 However, the effects from Felice were generally light.
 Beneficial rains fell over parts of southern Florida, while sections of coastal Louisiana experienced minimal gale-force winds and above-normal tides.
 In Texas, winds gusting to 55 mph (89 km/h) at Galveston—and estimated near 70 mph (110 km/h) elsewhere—caused scattered power outages and minor tree damage, while heavy rainfall totaling over 6 in (150 mm) triggered some street flooding.
 Felice delayed the local rice harvest and ruined some hay that had been cut before the storm.
 Significant precipitation and gusty winds accompanied the system into northern Texas and Oklahoma.

-Tropical Storm Twenty-One
+Late September tropical storm

 The interaction of a tropical wave and a weakening front spawned an area of disturbed weather northeast of the Leeward Islands on September 18.
 It organized into a tropical depression by 18:00 UTC on September 19 and further strengthened into a tropical storm 24 hours later.
 Shortly thereafter, the system reached peak winds of 45 mph (75 km/h) as it maintained compact convection and attendant spiral bands into its center.
 By September 22, however, the storm became disheveled as its center became exposed west of the thunderstorms; at 00:00 UTC the next day, the storm opened up into a trough.